1. What Is Real-Time Voice Translation?

 1. LiveLingo — Best for Phone Calls & Daily Conversations

 LiveLingo's standout feature is ultra-low latency — translations appear while you're still speaking, not after you stop.
-It's the only app in this list that combines simultaneous translation with real phone calls (via room codes, no app needed for the other person) and offline iOS translation.
-Bidirectional detection means both languages work in one session automatically.
+It's the only app in this list that combines simultaneous translation with real translated phone calls (via room codes — the recipient joins from any browser, no app needed).
+The browser-based design also means it runs alongside Zoom, Teams, or Google Meet without a plugin or install.
+Bidirectional detection: both languages work in one session automatically.

-Limitations: Newer product with a smaller user community.
-16 languages is fewer than Google Translate's 133.
-The free tier is limited to 3 minutes per day.
+Limitations: Newer product with a smaller user community than incumbents like Google Translate.
+The free tier is capped at 3 minutes per day — plan to upgrade to Pro if you need longer sessions.

 2. Google Translate — Best for Language Coverage